 What is contract ratification?

-Contract ratification is the formal process of confirming or approving an agreement to make it legally binding.
+Contract ratification meaning: the formal process of confirming or approving an agreement to make it legally binding.
+Ratification of a contract can occur through a signature, written confirmation, board resolution, or conduct that demonstrates acceptance.
 In simple terms, ratifying a contract means transforming a tentative or voidable agreement into one that creates enforceable legal obligations for all parties involved.

 In legal terms, ratification refers to the voluntary acceptance of a contract’s terms, where a party knowingly agrees to be bound by them.
 Ratification can happen in two ways: